-“Before I began the Passages Program at the YWCA, my life was out of control and I’d hit rock bottom.
+“Before I began at Passages, my life was out of control and I’d hit rock bottom.
 After entering the program, I now feel safe and I have found a job and I am working.
-The program has helped me to be independent by encouraging me to take an active role in my life.”
+YWCA helped me to be independent by encouraging me to take an active role in my life.”

-The YWCA’s Legal Advocacy Department provides comprehensive legal services, including, but not limited to, assistance with temporary restraining orders, legal separation/divorce actions, child custody/support, immigration matters, employment and housing issues for victims of domestic violence, dating violence and sexual assault to Passages clients and under-served women in the community through our highly successful mobile legal clinics.
+Our legal team provides support services free of charge, including temporary restraining orders, legal separation and divorce, child custody, immigration, employment and housing issues for victims of domestic violence, dating violence and sexual assault to Passages clients and underserved women in the community.

-The Passages program helps survivors of homelessness gain the financial knowledge, skills and resources that they need to get safe, stay safe and thrive.
+The Passages program helps survivors of homelessness gain the financial knowledge, skills, and resources that they need to achieve self-sufficency and thrive.

 The Passages program is funded in part with funds provided by the US Department of Housing and Urban Development (HUD).